ietf-wg-elegy/rfc8989bis/draft-ietf-elegy-rfc8989bis.md

-While loosening eligibility criteria lowers the cost to an attacker of producing eligible volunteers, it also increases the number of "legitimate" volunteers that increases the difficulty and detectability of an attack.
+While loosening eligibility criteria lowers the cost to an attacker of producing eligible volunteers, it also increases the number of "legitimate" volunteers that increases the difficulty of an attack.

 ## The Two-Per-Organization Limit